-The bottom line is that you don’t need extreme magnification because this caliber is not going to reach out to 500 yards and high power magnification scopes are generally much more expensive.
+The bottom line is that you don’t need extreme magnification.
+This is because this caliber is not going to reach out to 500 yards and high power magnification scopes are generally much more expensive.
 The best 22 scope is going to be durable, reliable, lightweight, and have the necessary performance standards for any scope.

 - Durability: Any scope that is going to be put on your firearm, whether a rimfire or high caliber, needs to be built of quality materials that can handle environmental conditions as well as stand up to bumps and scrapes that accrue over trips to the woods.

 You want a scope built from a single piece tube, as this helps increase durability and you want the scope built from materials such as aluminum or possibly a high-quality graphite.
 You also want to these scopes to be purged and sealed in key areas to keep the scopes water and fog proof.
 And even though we are only dealing with a .22 caliber you want a scope that is going to hold zero consistently over many outings.

 - Glass: A scope is going to worthless unless is has the lenses able to perform in a variety of conditions and be able to provide a bright and clear image.
 You are going to want a scope that can transmit a good deal of light from the ocular lens to your pupil, especially for those with hunting purposes in mind.
 It always seems the most squirrels are out at those first rays of light coming down through the trees.